eragon226/honeypot-analytics/README.md

 ==================

 There is no stable branch at the moment as there's no real functionality.
-Use case 1 should be fully done by 7/10 and a 0.1 bracnh will be created then.
+Use case 1 should be fully done by 7/10 and a 0.1 branch will be created then.

 Putting data from honeynets to work - the plan is too create a platform which will allow for gathering as much data as possible from both captured malicious binaries and attack logs.